The role of the audience + how to be a good audience member

 Icon for the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License

-The RCM 401 Speakers’ Handbook Copyright © by Karlynn Dzik; Jenna Miller; and James Vossen is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, except where otherwise noted.
+The role of the audience + how to be a good audience member Copyright © by Karlynn Dzik; Jenna Miller; and James Vossen is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, except where otherwise noted.

 Share This Book